 However, these people have key areas of responsibility:

-- Keeping the board updated about data protection responsibilities, risks, and issues.
+- Keeping the board updated about data protection responsibilities, risks and

 - Checking and approving any contracts or agreements with third parties that may handle the company’s sensitive data.

-- Evaluating any third-party services, the company is considering using to store or process data.
+- Evaluating any third-party services the company is considering using to store or process

 For instance, cloud computing services:

 - Approving any data protection statements attached to communications such as emails and

 - Addressing any data protection queries from journalists or media outlets like